nikolaini-byte/RaceCraftAnalyzer/CONTRIBUTING.md

 ---

-Thank you for helping make RaceCraft NG better! 💪
+Thank you for helping make RaceCraftAnalyzer better! 💪